-- Employee Benefit Accrued Liability-According to General Municipal Law Section 6-p, this restriction must be used for the payment of accrued employee benefit due an employee upon termination of the employee's service.
-This reserve may be established by a majority vote of the Board, and is funded by budgetary appropriations and such other reserves and funds that may be legally appropriated. - Retirement Contribution-According to General Municipal Law Section 6-r, this restriction must be used for the payment of any portion of the amount payable to the New York State and Local Employees' Retirement System, pursuant to Sections 17 or 317 of the Retirement and Social Security Law.
+• Employee Benefit Accrued Liability-According to General Municipal Law Section 6-p, this restriction must be used for the payment of accrued employee benefit due an employee upon termination of the employee's service.
+This reserve may be established by a majority vote of the Board, and is funded by budgetary appropriations and such other reserves and funds that may be legally appropriated.

+- Retirement Contribution-According to General Municipal Law Section 6-r, this restriction must be used for the payment of any portion of the amount payable to the New York State and Local Employees' Retirement System, pursuant to Sections 17 or 317 of the Retirement and Social Security Law.
 This reserve may be established by a majority vote of the Board, and is funded by budgetary appropriations and such other reserves and funds that may be legally appropriated. - Tax Certiorari-According to Education Law Section 3651.1-a, this restriction must be used to establish a reserve fund for tax certiorari and to expend from the fund without voter approval.
 The monies held in the restriction shall not exceed the amount that might reasonably be deemed necessary to meet anticipated judgements and claims arising out of tax certiorari proceedings.
-Any resources deposited to the reserve which are not expended for tax certiorari purposes in the year must be returned to the General Fund on or before the first day of the fourth fiscal year after deposit of these monies. - Debt Service-According to General Municipal Law Section 6-1, the mandatory reserve for debt service must be established for the purpose of retiring the outstanding obligations upon the sale of District property or capital improvement that was financed by obligations that remain outstanding at the time of sale.
-Proceeds from District property or capital improvement sales fund this reserve.
-As discussed in Note 9, \$108,029 of this restriction has been invested in a short-term note receivable from the Capital Projects Fund.
-Additionally, a portion of the reserve represents unspent proceeds of debt and amounts restricted by Board resolution for debt service payments.
+Any resources deposited to the reserve which are not expended for tax certiorari purposes in the year must be returned to the General Fund on or before the first day of the fourth fiscal year after deposit of these monies. - Capital Projects-According to Education Law Section 3651, this restriction must be used to pay the cost of any object or purpose for which bonds may be issued.
+The creation of a capital reserve fund requires authorization by a majority of the voters establishing the purpose of the reserve, the ultimate amount, its probable term and the source of the funds.
+Expenditure may be made from the restriction only for a specific purpose further authorized by the voters.
+The form for the required legal notice for the vote on establishing and funding the reserve and the form of the proposition to be placed on the ballot are set forth in Section 3651 of the Education Law. - Student Activities-Amounts generated by the Extraclassroom Activities at the District which are restricted for use only within the Student Activities Fund for specified student activities.

 In the fund financial statements, commitments are amounts that are subject to a purpose constraint imposed by a formal action of the District's highest level of decision-making authority.
-As of June 30, 2020, the District has no committed fund balances.
+As of June 30, 2021, the District has no committed fund balances.

-In the fund financial statements, assignments are not legally required segregations but are segregated for a specific purpose by the District at June 30, 2020 and include:
+In the fund financial statements, assignments are not legally required segregations but are segregated for a specific purpose by the District at June 30, 2021 and include: